Linuxbrew/brew/docs/Homebrew-and-Python.md

 ## Brewed Python modules
-For brewed Python, modules installed with `pip` or `python setup.py install` will be installed to `$(brew --prefix)/lib/pythonX.Y/site-packages` directory (explained above).
+For brewed Python, modules installed with `pip` or `python setup.py install` will be installed to the `$(brew --prefix)/lib/pythonX.Y/site-packages` directory (explained above).
 Executable python scripts will be in `$(brew --prefix)/bin`.

-The system Python may not know which compiler flags to set in order to build bindings for software installed in Homebrew so you may need to:
+The system Python may not know which compiler flags to set in order to build bindings for software installed in Homebrew so you may need to run:

 `CFLAGS=-I$(brew --prefix)/include LDFLAGS=-L$(brew --prefix)/lib pip install <package>`.